VictorBobrovskiy/VictorBobrovskiy/README.md

 • JUnit, AssertJ, Mockito
 • Maven, Lombok, Docker
 • Postman, Insomnia, Swagger
-• Git, GitHub, GitLab
+• Git, GitHub
+• HTML, CSS, JavaScript, ReactJS

-🔭 I’m currently working on a project called "TurnoMed"
+🔭 I’m currently working on a project called TurnoMed where I want to try some new technologies such as Kotlin, Mybatis and Redis

-🌱 I’m currently learning ReactJS
+🌱 I’m currently learning Kotlin

 👯 I’m looking to collaborate on gaining more working experience